anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2022-01-29 v3.0.1 Fixed build issue where root index.js was not getting updated.

 2022-01-28 v3.0.0 Slight size optimization.
 25% speed improvement.
 Moved to module format.
 There is a known issue with providing `fast-equals` or `lodash.isEqual` as an optional comparison function.
 Unit tests pass, but the functions fail under load.
 The `hash-it` object equivalence function does work.
 A formerly undocumented method `.keyValues()` has been deprecated since it is no longer relevant with the new optimizations.

 2022-12-08 v2.0.0 Removed callTimeout from TypeScript typings since it was not implemented and there are no plans to implement.
 Bumped version to 2.0.0 since this may break some users.